Information for Interested Law Students

 Is the clinic graded?

-Three of the seven credits students receive for taking the clinic are graded.
+The seven credits students receive for taking the clinic are graded.
 Students are informed of the relevant grading criteria on the first day of class.
 Students should expect to spend a minimum of 10 to 15 hours a week—outside of class—on clinic work.
 Additionally, students should expect to have court hearings that may conflict with other classes.